 This page is a read-only page that lists the settings described in the previous section.
-It is useful if all the user intends to do is read the values of the port settings, not modify the port settings. .The Port Status page shows (see Figure 23):
+It is useful if all the user intends to do is read the values of the port settings, not modify the port settings.
+The Port Status page shows (see Figure 17):

-- Port Number fe(n) for 100mb ports and ge(n) for Gigabit ports - Link Status Operational State of the Port's Link - Medium type Indicates whether the cable is copper or fiber - Port Description User-supplied Port Description - Admin Setting Administratively State of the Port - Speed Speed and Duplex Settings for Port - Flow Control State of Flow Control for the Port
+- Port Number fe(n) for 100mb ports and ge(n) for Gigabit ports - Link Status Operational State of the Port's Link. - Port Description User-supplied Port Description - Admin Setting Administratively State of the Port. - Speed Speed and Duplex Settings for Port. - Flow Control State of Flow Control for the Port.